JoaoVictorPires/JoaoVictorPires/README.md

 🔎 Também tenho curiosidade sobre Fármacia 💊

-No meu tempo livre gosto de [Jogar]
+🆓No meu tempo livre gosto de Jogar 🎮

 <!--
 **JoaoVictorPires/JoaoVictorPires** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.